We regret that we will not be publishing this title.

 Julia is a newcomer to the technical and scientific programming community currently dominated by R, Matlab, and Python.
 It was created with lofty goals: a general purpose, easy-to-learn open-source language that's blazingly fast and powerful and built with parallel computing and data science tasks in mind.
 Although Julia is a new language, its roots are in Lisp, so it comes with mature features like macros and support for other metaprogramming techniques like code generation.
 Julia's expressive grammar lets you write easy-to-read and easier-to-debug code, and its speed gets you through more work in less time.
 It's a great choice whether you're designing a machine learning system, crunching statistical data, or writing system utilities.

-Julia from the ground up
+- Julia from the ground up

-Types, methods, and multiple dispatch
+- Types, methods, and multiple dispatch

-Parallel programming and efficient code
+- Parallel programming and efficient code

-Metaprogramming and macros
+- Metaprogramming and macros

-About the reader
+about the reader

 This book is suitable for data scientists to general purpose developers to engineers.
 You should have some programming experience.
 No specialized mathematical or data science experience is assumed.

 uses Julia in his position as a data scientist specializing in machine learning.
 He's an author, contributor, and committer on more than fifty open-source projects.